-Making a decision around care can be an emotional and overwhelming time and we want to make sure that the information you access here on our website, through our customer services team or direct with the homes, is as simple, clear and comprehensive as possible.
+Making a decision around care can be an emotional and overwhelming time and we want to make sure that the information you access here on our website, through our customer service team or direct with our homes, is as simple, clear and comprehensive as possible.

-We have many years experience of working in the elderly and specialist care environments.
-Our focus is on providing care of the highest quality on a permanent or respite basis, and in comfortable and homely surroundings.
+We have many years’ experience of working in elderly and specialist care environments.
+Our focus is to provide care of the highest quality on a permanent or respite basis, and in comfortable and homely surroundings.
 Our care is tailored to the individual, and we aim to provide as much independence as possible, whilst treating each resident with dignity and respect.

-Training is a core part of Orchard and our care home staff each have a training profile tailored to their role.
-In 2015 we launched an online learning system, Orchard World of Learning, OWL - an innovative approach to learning, giving greater flexibility to our employees with regards to their mandatory and personal development.
+Training is a core at Orchard Care Homes, and our care teams each have a mandatory training profile tailored to their role.
+Our online learning system, Orchard World of Learning -OWL – is an innovative and accessible approach to learning, giving flexibility to our employees and their personal development.
 It includes face to face training and distance learning, and enables us to track and regularly update the training our staff receive.

-The resident’s room creates a home from home environment and we encourage our residents to personalise their space, using pictures and often some furnishings from home.
+Each resident’s room provides a ‘home from home’ environment, and we encourage our residents to personalise their space, using pictures and furnishings from home.
 This level of care allows for independent living, with additional support.
 Many of our residents chose to move into this type of accommodation for the community atmosphere, companionship and security.

-Nursing Homes offer residents qualified nursing care 24-hours a day.
-This can be a great relief for those who are finding it challenging to cope in their own home.
 Staff are medically trained and assist residents with a variety of nursing needs, whilst continuing to promote independence wherever possible.
-A number of specialist facilities include bath aids, condition specific beds, stair lifts and wheelchair access to ensure comfort and mobility within the home.
+A number of specialist facilities include, condition specific beds, stair lifts and wheelchair access to ensure comfort and mobility within the home.

 Caring independently for a loved one can be challenging at times and it is important to take regular breaks to recoup.
-We offer short term residential stays to allow carers the time to rest, assured that their loved one is in good hands.
-We are also able to make short stays available as a boost to the support network of someone who has perhaps had an incident in the home or is recovering following a hospital stay.
+We offer short term residential stays to allow carers the time to rest, confident that their loved one is in good hands.
+We are also able to make short stays available, which can boost the support network of someone who is recovering from an accident or following a hospital stay.

-Both services allow the opportunity for carers and those cared for to rebuild strength and confidence and can be pre-booked in certain homes.
-Other homes are able to offer a room when a vacancy occurs.
+Both services allow the opportunity for carers and those cared for to rebuild strength and rest.
+Contact the Customer Service team here to find out more.

 A number of our care homes provide 24-hour care for those living with mental health problems, from mild disorders to more complex mental illness, such as schizophrenia or bipolar disorder.